joshuarajendran/subtitles/README.md

 # Usage
-Run flask server, the navigate to a Youtube video you want to summarize.
+Run flask server, then navigate to a Youtube video you want to summarize.
 Click the extension and click summarize.
 You're done!